Fresno Fire talks safety after woman reportedly falls into canal

-FRESNO, California (KGPE) – After 38-year-old Fannie Chindapheth reportedly fell into a Fresno canal on Wednesday afternoon, the Fresno Fire Department is highlighting the dangers to the public.
+FRESNO, California (KSEE) – After 38-year-old Fannie Chindapheth reportedly fell into a Fresno canal on Wednesday afternoon, the Fresno Fire Department is highlighting the dangers to the public.

 RELATED: Missing woman who prompted Fresno canal search identified